hrvthzslt/personal-site/content/posts/mnm.md

 ## Note management

-So I technically can provide myself the two functionalities with gnu tools in the cli like a _komputer scientist_, and I did that but this needed to be more convenient, So I made a (accidentally) hundred line **shell script** solving this "problem".
+So I technically can provide myself the two functionalities with GNU utilities in the CLI like a _komputer scientist_, and I did that but this needed to be more convenient, So I made a (accidentally) hundred line **shell script** solving this "problem".

 [![asciicast](https://asciinema.org/a/UciUDOINZTiRMLnESDB96gByr.svg)](https://asciinema.org/a/UciUDOINZTiRMLnESDB96gByr)